confluentinc/ksql/design-proposals/klip-1-improve-udf-interfaces.md

 ```

 There is more work to be done in order to support `Struct` as the return value of UDFs, namely we
 must have some mechanism to create the output schema.
-There are two ways to resolve the output
-schema:

-* Resolve the schema at runtime, inferring it from the output object.
-This can work, but runs the
-risk that the UDF is inconsistent (e.g. returns two structs with different schemas).
-* Resolve the schema as part of the UDF specification.
-This adds more structure and predictability,
+To address this, we can resolve the schema as
+part of the UDF specification.
+This adds more structure and predictability, but may become tricky to
-but may become tricky to evolve and we need a good API to do this, especially if it is necessary to
+evolve and we need a good API to do this, especially if it is necessary to specify complicated
-specify complicated nested structs.
+nested structs.
 Below are three candidate ways to specify the schema:

 ```java
 @UdfSchema